WrestleMania 38: Background

-The event was held at AT&T Stadium in Arlington, Texas.
+The 38th annual WrestleMania was the second time for WWE's marquee event to be held at AT&T Stadium in Arlington, Texas, after WrestleMania 32 in 2016.

-WrestleMania is WWE's flagship professional wrestling pay-per-view (PPV) and livestreaming event, having first been held in 1985.
-It was the company's first pay-per-view produced and was also WWE's first major event available via livestreaming when the company launched the WWE Network in February 2014.
+WrestleMania is WWE's flagship professional wrestling premium live event (PLE), having first been held in 1985.
+It was the company's first pay-per-view (PPV) produced and was also WWE's first major event available via livestreaming when the company launched the WWE Network in February 2014.
 It is the longest-running professional wrestling event in history and is held annually between mid-March to mid-April.
-It was the first of WWE's original four pay-per-views, including Royal Rumble, SummerSlam, and Survivor Series, which were originally dubbed the "Big Four", and as of August 2021, it is one of the company's five biggest events of the year, along with Money in the Bank, referred to as the "Big Five".
-WrestleMania is ranked the sixth most valuable sports brand in the world by Forbes, and has been described as the Super Bowl of sports entertainment.
+It was the first of WWE's original four PPVs, including Royal Rumble, SummerSlam, and Survivor Series, referred to as the "Big Four", and as of August 2021, it is considered one of the "Big Five", along with Money in the Bank.
+WrestleMania was ranked the sixth most valuable sports brand in the world by Forbes in 2019, and has been described as the Super Bowl of sports entertainment.
 Much like the Super Bowl, cities bid for the right to host the year's edition of WrestleMania.
-WrestleMania 38 featured wrestlers from the promotion's Raw and SmackDown brand divisions.
-The official theme songs for the event were "Sacrifice" by The Weeknd, "I Feel Good" by Pitbull, Anthony Watts, and DJWS, and "All Nightmare Long" by Metallica.

 On January 16, 2021, in addition to announcing the date and location change of WrestleMania 37, which had to be rescheduled due to the COVID-19 pandemic, the promotion revealed the dates and locations of the next two WrestleMania events.
-WrestleMania 38 was announced to be held at AT&T Stadium in the Dallas suburb of Arlington, Texas.
+WrestleMania 38 was announced to be held at AT&T Stadium in the Dallas suburb of Arlington, Texas and feature wrestlers from the promotion's Raw and SmackDown brand divisions.
 It was originally scheduled to be held solely on April 3, 2022; however, on October 25, 2021, it was revealed that like the previous two WrestleMania events, WrestleMania 38 was expanded to take place over two nights: Saturday, April 2, and Sunday, April 3, 2022.
-It was the fourth WrestleMania to be held in the state of Texas (after X-Seven, 25, and 32) and the second to be held in this venue, after WrestleMania 32 in 2016, which set the attendance record for a WrestleMania event at 101,763, which was, however, disputed.
-It was also the second WrestleMania since the Pontiac Silverdome (WrestleMania III) to be hosted in a FIFA World Cup venue as it is one of the venues hosting matches for the 2026 FIFA World Cup.
 Travel packages became available on November 8, 2021, while general tickets went on sale on November 12.
+The official theme songs for the event were "Sacrifice" by The Weeknd, "I Feel Good" by Pitbull, Anthony Watts, and DJWS, and "All Nightmare Long" by Metallica.

+This was the fourth WrestleMania to be held in the U.S. state of Texas, after WrestleMania X-Seven in 2001, WrestleMania 25 in 2009, and WrestleMania 32 in 2016, and the second to be held at AT&T Stadium, after the latter, which set the attendance record for a WrestleMania event at 101,763, which was, however, disputed.
+It would also be the second WrestleMania since WrestleMania III at the Pontiac Silverdome in 1987 to be hosted in a FIFA World Cup venue as it is one of the venues hosting matches for the 2026 FIFA World Cup.
+This was also the first WrestleMania to be branded as a "premium live event", a term the company introduced on January 1 to refer to its events that are available on PPV and via WWE's livestreaming platforms.